Examples

 Terminal

-$ think weather.md "New York"
+$ think weather.txt "New York"

 New York, NY